Is a Pancreatic Pseudocyst?

 - high, persistent fever

-- severe pain in your upper stomach, with pain radiating to your back
+- severe pain in your upper stomach area, with

 - vomiting blood